 Shanghai has been a place that we have wanted to visit ever since we arrived on this side of the world.
 Taking less than 3 hours by plane from Tokyo to Shanghai, it seemed silly not to go but, honestly, we had not heard great things about visiting China and so we kept putting it off and putting it off.

-Now that we have made it official we are leaving, we are very aware that time is moving very quickly and so it feels like a race against the clock to fit everything in before we move.
+After we made it official we were leaving Japan, we were very aware that time starts moving very quickly and so it feels like a race against the clock to fit everything in before we move.

 With that in mind we finally closed our eyes and took the plunge booking 3 nights in Shanghai over the long weekend in January.
 It turns out that it was the perfect time to go arriving in between the winter holiday and the Chinese New Year so we could enjoy all the celebratory decorations but without all the crowds.